Coping with Diabetes

-If you are going a trip it is essential that you plan your
+If you are going on a trip it is essential that you plan your

 diabetes management for the duration of the journey.

-The travel checklist has been specifically developed to help
+These travel resources have been specifically developed to help

 people with type 1 diabetes have a safe, fun and hassle-free trip,